vyapp/vy/BOOK.md

 ~~~

 After adding the piece of code above in your vyrc file then it is possible to instantiate new IRC connections
-to irc.freenode.org by executing the function irc_freenode either from
+to irc.freenode.org by executing the function irc_freenode either from:

     <Control-e>